 Any rise in these metrics usually means your members are spending more time interacting within the community and the brand.
-And one of the best tactics to drive community engagement metrics is through gamification.
+And one of the best tactics to drive community forum engagement metrics is through gamification.

 For the uninitiated; gamification is using game mechanics to influence human behaviours that you want to encourage amongst your community members.
 It allows you to optimize your community and gets you closer to your customer.